Skip to content

 • non‑residents with a connection to Merri‑bek through work, study or childcare

 These local criteria are applied after the Department of Education’s Priority of Access (PoA) rules.
+You can see our full scoring rules in our kindergarten offers and allocations section.

 This section is for families whose child attends a kindergarten or child care service outside the Merri‑bek Central Registration Scheme, and whose teacher has recommended an additional funded year of 3‑ or 4‑Year‑Old Kindergarten.